-I am not so sure about the claims that the health benefits of bee pollen also extend to the general aging.
+I am not so sure about the validity in the claims that the health benefits of bee pollen also extend to general aging.
 One such study quoted as evidence is by Qian B, Zang X, Liu X.: Effects of bee pollen on lipid peroxides and immune response in aging and malnourished mice.
 Zhongguo Zhong Yao Za Zhi 1990;15(5):301-3, 319.